owhite/balancing-robot-notes/DOCS/PID_position.md

 ## An inverted pendulum would be far better for testing

 The fact is that a free-spinning motor under no load is just a wiring check.
-An inverted pendulum on the motor shaft is a true physics test of acontroller.
+An inverted pendulum on the motor shaft is a true physics test of a controller.

 Because:
 - The critical state is body angle (θ) and its rate (θ̇).